mlc-ai/mlc-llm/site/index.md

 # MLC LLM

 MLC LLM is a universal solution that allows any language model to be deployed natively on a diverse set of hardware backends and native applications, plus a productive framework for everyone to further optimize model performance for their own use cases.
+**Everything runs locally  with no server support and accelerated with local GPUs on your phone and laptop**.
 Check out our [GitHub repository](https://github.com/mlc-ai/mlc-llm) to see how we did it.
 You can also read through instructions below for trying out demos.

 <p align="center">
 <img src="demo.gif" height="700">